nolsen311/InfoSecOps_PS/README.md

 # Introduction
-A collection of useful powershell scripts to load functions and provide simple access to operational powershell
+A collection of useful powershell scripts to load functions and provide simple access to operational powershell **not _everything_ is necessarily complete, you _may_ have to modify things to make them work properly in your environment** most things should be working fairly well.

 # Getting Started
 You may want to start using PowerShell Core.
 It's available cross-platform and is super useful.
 There are a couple functions that require PSCore, but they'll let you know.